-Nicknamed OBS for “Old Body Style” the 1980-1997 Ford F-Series are well known for their simplicity, reliability, and of course their classic styling.
+Nicknamed OBS for “Old Body Style” the 1992-1997 Ford F-Series are well known for their simplicity, reliability, and of course classic styling.
 One option that really raises the overall desirability and value is the 7.3L Powerstroke diesel engine.
 Introduced during the 1994 model year, the 7.3L Powerstroke is still one of the most sought-after Ford powerplants ever produced.

-With Dodge and Cummins partnering up in 1989, it changed the entire landscape of the heavy-duty truck market and forced Ford and GM to play to catch-up.
+With Dodge and Cummins partnering up in 1989, it changed the entire landscape of the heavy-duty truck market and forced Ford and GM to play catch up.
 The 6.9L/7.3L diesel offerings by Ford were reliable engines but the power levels paled compared to the 6BT Cummins.
 Five years after Dodge sent shockwaves through the industry by putting a Cummins under the hood, Ford countered with the Powerstroke.

 Not to be confused with the earlier 7.3L International Harvester IDI, the new 7.3L Powerstroke varied greatly from its predecessor with the bore and stroke being the only thing they had in common.
 The Powerstroke was manufactured by Navistar International and based on their T444E engine.
 The acronym T444E stands for Turbocharged, 444 cubic inch displacement, Electronically Controlled.
 Although the Powerstroke was based on the T444E there were some slight variances specific to Ford applications, with the Powerstroke using a different PCM (powertrain control module) and turbocharger, as well as some other small differences.
 The T444E was the first engine to be marketed under the Ford Powerstroke name.

 Some of the biggest highlights of the 7.3L Powerstroke turbodiesel were Direct Injection and the HEUI (hydraulic electric unit injector) injection system.
 HEUI uses highly pressurized engine oil to create fuel pressure directly in the injector body, as opposed to requiring a typical injection pump.
 The HEUI offered improved performance and better fuel economy compared to the prior mechanical injection system.